 - 2.3.1 Application for loans should be considered carefully, taking into account the borrower's ability to repay given his income level and the frequency he receives his income.
-The following basic factors should be considered: - (a) Frequency of which the borrower receives his/her salary namely; e.g. daily, monthly. - (b) The borrower's income and financial commitments; i.e. disposable income. - (c) The borrower's creditworthiness based on the credit report (or enhanced credit report, should one be used in certain circumstances), such as: - (i) Loan repayment history of the various credits obtained by the borrower from credit suppliers, including licensed moneylenders. - (ii) Any other information relating to a person's financial standing, such as outstanding litigation, bankruptcy application/order and etc.
+The following basic factors should be considered: - a.
+Frequency of which the borrower receives his/her salary namely; e.g. daily, monthly.

+- b.
+The borrower's income and financial commitments; i.e. disposable income. - c.
+The borrower's creditworthiness based on the credit report (or enhanced credit report, should one be used in certain circumstances), such as: - Loan repayment history of the various credits obtained by the borrower from credit suppliers, including moneylenders. - ii.
+Any other information relating to a person's financial standing, such as outstanding litigation, bankruptcy application/order and etc.

-Granting a loan
+Granting a Loan

-- 2.3.2 Having considered the above information, a licensed moneylender should only lend to a borrower a loan with a quantum, attached with repayment terms and conditions that would unlikely result in a default in repayment by the borrower.
+- 2.3.2 Having considered the above information, a moneylender should only lend to a borrower a loan with a quantum, attached with repayment terms and conditions that would unlikely result in a default in repayment by the borrower.
 This is to prevent the borrower from suffering further financial hardship and mental distress (through the chalking up of more borrowing costs and facing debt collection advances). - 2.3.3 For example, a loan quantum that is equivalent to or higher than the one-month salary of a borrower, with a loan tenure that is barely more than a month, will probably cause further financial hardship to a borrower (assuming the salary is paid out monthly).
-Such a scenario, or any similar scenarios, should be avoided unless the borrower is able to provide substantial evidence to convince the licensed moneylender that the borrower will have legitimate source of funds to repay the loan when due.
-Licensed moneylenders are reminded that this check is important as receiving of funds that are illegal proceeds even as part of a business transaction without due diligence checks can constitute money laundering.
+Such a scenario, or any similar scenarios, should be avoided unless the borrower is able to provide substantial evidence to convince the moneylender that the borrower will have legitimate3 source of funds to repay the loan when due.